SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 DATA(ref3) = REF string( `hallo` ).

-"The older syntax GET REFERENCE having the same effect "should not be used anymore.
+"The older syntax GET REFERENCE having the same effect should not be used anymore.
 "GET REFERENCE OF num INTO ref1.
 "GET REFERENCE OF num INTO DATA(ref4).
 ```